Tech-Andaz/pay-minion/src/SafePayEmbedded/Usage Guide SafePayEmbedded.md

         "email" => "contact@techandaz.com",
         "phone_number" => "+924235113700",
         "country" => "PK",
-        "is_guest" => true // Optioanl - Defaults to false.
-Options are: true / false
+        "is_guest" => 'true' // Optioanl - Defaults to false.
+Options are: true / false must be sent as string and not boolean only works when guest is false
     );
     $response = $SafePayEmbeddedAPI->createCustomer($data);
     return $response;